Best render APIs and visual testing platforms compared

 What RenderLog already handles

-• Baselines, diffs and thresholds are built in.
+• Check Suites, Check Cases, baselines and run history are built in.

 • Dashboard history and audit trail across runs.